 Some like to put their money where their mouth is.
-Financial managers think putting your money so that is can grow is much more important.
+Financial managers think putting your money away so that it can grow is much more important.
 With the right investment plans, money can age in a way that its grows exponentially.
-Advising your client to save a little bit can be the best way to help them client profit from their own money.
+Advising your client to save a little bit can be the best way to help them profit from their own money.

 This includes taking risks on investments.
 High risk can equal high reward, so finding the most careful way to take chances can be very worthwhile.
 Understanding your client’s portfolio will help determine what sort of investments they should be looking into.